 24 days from Amsterdam to BucharestOverview

 The North Sea, the Black Sea, and the rivers in between are the focus of this memorable cruise along the magnificent Rhine, Main, and Danube Rivers.
 Relax and enjoy as you cruise past quaint villages, taking in the scenery and learning about the history.
 Cruise through Amsterdam’s lovely canals, past castles on the romantic Rhine and along the Main Danube Canal.
 Sail through the dramatic Iron Gates gorge, and take small boats to explore the Danube Delta, a UNESCO World Heritage Site.
 Enjoy included guided sightseeing in each city—Cologne, Würzburg, Bamberg, Nuremberg, Regensburg, Vienna, Bratislava, Budapest, Vukovar, Belgrade, Constanta, and Bucharest.
-Spend time in the charming wine village of Rüdesheim, enjoy a tasting of local specialties in Wertheim, and explore Bucharest, Romania’s lively capital.
-Other highlights include a visit to Belgrade’s Kalemegdan Fortress, the Patriarch’s Church in Veliko Târnovo, as well as an introduction to some of Germany’s famous beers in Nuremberg and wine tasting in Hungary’s Villány region.
+Spend time in the charming wine village of Rüdesheim, and explore Bucharest, Romania’s lively capital.
+Other highlights include a visit to Belgrade’s Kalemegdan Fortress, the Tsarevets Fortress in Veliko Târnovo, as well as an introduction to some of Germany’s famous beers in Nuremberg and wine tasting in Hungary’s Villány region.
 This is a vacation of a lifetime!Duration:

 Day 1 Arrive in Amsterdam, Holland (Embarkation).

 Welcome to Amsterdam!
 Holland’s capital is sophisticated and modern, with a rich and fascinating history.
 This delightful 700-year-old city with its elegant and classic architecture, cafés and restaurants, and lively marketplace has a distinct ambiance.
 The streets, squares, and canals—not to mention the bike paths throughout the city—make for a vibrant atmosphere.
-Early this afternoon why not take an optional excursion to Zaanse Schans, with its traditional houses and workshops of Dutch crafts.
-Later, board your river cruise vessel and meet your crew at an evening welcome reception.
+This afternoon, board your river cruise vessel and meet your crew at an evening welcome reception.
 (D)NOTE:Guests must be on board ship by 5 pm.Day 2 Amsterdam.

 There is no better way to see Amsterdam than by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
-There’s free time this afternoon to explore or maybe to join an optional biking excursion (weather permitting).
-Afterward, bid tot ziens (farewell) to Holland and set sail for Germany.
+There’s free time this afternoon to enjoy the city before bidding tot ziens (farewell) to Holland and setting sail for Germany.
 (B,L,D)Day 3 Cologne, Germany.

 Today, enjoy some peaceful cruising before reaching Cologne.
 One of Germany’s largest cities and capital of the Rhineland, Cologne straddles both sides of the Rhine, and is known for its soaring, twin-steepled gothic cathedral.
 Choose between a GUIDED CITY WALK or a JEWISH HERITAGE WALK.
 Later, during free time, perhaps look in on the Romano-Germanic Museum, home to a large collection of artifacts from the Roman settlement on which modern Cologne is built—a must for history buffs!
 Be sure to try a Kölsch pale lager, locally brewed in Cologne for over a hundred years!
 (B,L,D)Day 4 Rhine Gorge–Rüdesheim.

 Enjoy a leisurely morning on board as you cruise along the Main River.
-Before lunch, attend a fascinating ONBOARD LECTURE to learn about the European Union.
-This afternoon, arrive in medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties.
+This afternoon, explore medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties.
 Your GUIDED WALKING TOUR takes in its historic center, including the great 13th-century Romanesque cathedral and the fascinating Altes Rathaus (Old Town Hall), built on an island in the middle of the Regnitz River when the bishop refused to give the townspeople land for a town hall!
 Wander the serpentine streets with their charming homes and 18th-century mansions.
 (B,L,D)Day 8 Nuremberg.

 Although 90% of Nuremberg’s Old Town suffered extensive damage during WWII, much of it has been restored to the glory it once knew as the unofficial capital of the Holy Roman Empire.
 This morning, choose either a GUIDED SIGHTSEEING TOUR and marvel at this thousand-year-old city’s medieval fortifications, extraordinary gothic churches, and the Kaiserburg (Imperial Castle), or join a more specialized “NUREMBERG RALLY GROUNDS” tour.
 During free time, be sure to try some tasty Lebkuchen and make a wish at the beautiful fountain in the Hauptmarkt (main square).
 Legend says your wish will come true if you turn its gold ring three times.
-This afternoon, relax on board and attend an interesting LECTURE about the engineering marvel that is the Main Danube Canal.
 Before dinner, we’ll introduce you to some of Germany’s FAMOUS BEERS.
 (B,L,D)Day 9 Regensburg.